MicroEJ/docs/VEEWearUserGuide/sdk.rst

 Once the project is configured, the App can be built like any MicroEJ Application:

 - To test an App on simulator, launch the ``runOnSimulator`` Gradle task.
 - To build an App, launch the ``buildFeature`` Gradle task.
-You can then install the App by deploying the ``build/feature/application/application.fo`` file to the watch over USB or Bluetooth.
+You can then install the App by deploying the ``build/feature/application/application.fo`` Feature file to the watch over USB or Bluetooth.

 .. _Timer: https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html
 .. _FeatureEntryPoint: https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/FeatureEntryPoint.html